How to sell your home and make a faster, more profitable sale

 Even a basement that's used only for storage will add value to your home, because who doesn't need more storage?

-Decluttering your basement can seem like a daunting task, especially if you have been stockpiling stuff for years.
+Decluttering your basement can seem like a daunting task, especially if you've been stockpiling stuff for years.
 But, the great thing about decluttering is that you get a head start on your packing.

 You'll need to assemble boxes, totes, garbage bags, tape and a permanent marker.